Spherico-Hub/spherico-hub.github.io/ROADMAP.md

     - [ ] Astro config in root
     - [ ] Filepath in `/src/contents/docs`

+- [ ] Change sidebar config in frontmatters
+    - `label` to change title in sidebar
+    - `order` should already be fine.

+- [ ] Consider changing the theming
+    - That's just a wee bit of CSS, but lazyness.

 ## Assets

 - [ ] Add permalinks for modpack file in `/src/contents/assets`
     - Add in `/src/contents/docs` if one can't obtain a link to paste in Prism

+- [ ] Replace:
+    - [ ] Favicon
+    - [ ] Logo

+- Consider also adding direct download links for resource/shader packs
+    - If it exceeds [repo limit](https://docs.github.com/en/repositories/creating-and-managing-repositories/repository-limits), fuck it.

 ## Modpack files